Take me to:

 Orientation, First Day & What To Bring

-VA orientation: There is a mandatory computer orientation at the VA on the first day of the clerkship at 8:00AM.
+VA orientation: There is optional CPRS training at the VA on the first day of the clerkship at 8:00AM.
+This will teach you the charting system if you have not been at the VA before or need a refresher.
 The room will be either in Bldg 1/415 or 1/B25 Medical Library.
 Please call Pamela Tucker at (206) 277-6883 the week before you start to confirm the location.

-After orientation: After the VA computer orientation, contact the residents and/or Jeniffer Capro, the patient care coordinator at the VA.
+After orientation: After the CPRS training, contact the residents and/or Jeniffer Capro, the patient care coordinator at the VA.
 The clerkship coordinator will email the resident names and pager numbers to you.

-Clerkship orientation: Because the clerkship orientation conflicts with the required computer orientation at the VA, you will need to do the clerkship orientation online.
+Clerkship orientation: Because the clerkship orientation conflicts with the CPRS training at the VA, you will need to do the clerkship orientation online.
 Go to the Didactics page and view the Clerkship Orientation Video.

 Equipment to bring: White coat and name tag, reflex hammer, tuning fork (128Hz), stethoscope, (Ophthalmoscope recommended).